The Cooperative Bank of Cape Cod Charitable Foundation Trust

 - Precedence is given to requests that provide accessibility to all regardless of economic standing.

-- Examples include scholarships to pursue the arts, music education, continuing education, and training for the trades.
+- Examples include scholarships to pursue the arts, music education, continuing education, and career training.

 - Launch a new program or initiative with clear data supporting the need for a new program.